Tablet reviews: Features explained

 The operating system and pre-installed apps will already take-up some of the space.
 Our tests measure just how much memory is really available, once the OS has been taken into account so you know how much is free for you to use.

-Alternatively, on most tablets, there is a memory card slot - useful for expanding the memory of your device.
+On most tablets, there is a memory card slot - useful for expanding the memory of your device.
 It's worth noting that Apple iPads do not come with a memory card slot.

 The operating system, or OS, is the software platform which runs all the apps and functions on your tablet.